HEP-FCC/fcc-tutorials/full-detector-simulations/FccCaloPerformance/FccCaloPerformance.md

 # FCC Calorimeter Performance Studies Workflow

-{% discussion "Run this page as a Notebook on SWAN" %}
+:::{admonition} Run this page as a Notebook on SWAN
+:class: discussion dropdown

 This page can be run as a notebook on the SWAN service at CERN (or any ipython notebook server that can run fcc software).
 Use the following link